absinthe-graphql/absinthe/guides/tutorial/subscriptions.md

   << rest of file>>
 ```

-Lets now configure GraphQL to use this Socket.
+Let's now configure GraphQL to use this Socket.

 In `lib/blog_web/router.ex` :